-- 1. Physical force shall only be used, when both necessary and reasonable, - 2.
-Facilities shall endorse confrontation avoidance as the preferred method for resolving situations, always to be attempted prior to any calculated use of force. - 3.
-Physical force shall only be used to the minimum extent necessary to restore order, protect safety and provide security. - 4.
-Physical force or restraint devices shall not be used as punishment. - 5.
-Restraints shall not be applied without approval in those circumstances for which prior supervisory approval is required. - 6.
-Four/five-point restraints shall be applied only in extreme circumstances and only when other types of restraints have proven ineffective.
+- II.
+EXPECTED OUTCOMES.
+The expected outcomes of this Detention Standard are: - 1.
+Physical force will be used only as a last resort and is restricted to instances of justifiable self-defense, protection of others, protection of property, and prevention of escapes. - 2.
+Facilities will endorse the concept that confrontation avoidance is the recommended method for resolving situations and should always be attempted prior to any calculated use of force. - 3.
+Physical force or restraint devices will not be used as punishment. - 4.
+In circumstances when prior supervisory approval is required, restraints will not be applied without that approval. - 5.
+Four/five-point restraints will be applied only in extreme circumstances and only where other types of restraints have proven ineffective.
 Advance approval is required, as is prompt notification of and examination by the medical staff.
-Use of these restraints shall be continued only in accordance with required procedures and documentation.
+These restraints will be continued only in accordance with required procedures and documentation.

-- 7. Intermediate force devices shall be used only in circumstances prescribed herein. - 8.
-In each facility, all weapons and related equipment shall be stored securely in designated areas to which only authorized persons have access. - 9.
-In each facility, chemical agents and related security equipment shall be inventoried at least once per month to determine their condition and expiration dates. - 10.
-In each facility, a written record of routine and emergency distribution of security equipment shall be maintained. - 11.
-An employee shall submit a written report no later than the end of his/her shift when force was used on any detainee for any reason, or if any detainee remains in any type of restraints at the end of that shift.
-This documentation includes written report of discharge of a firearm and use of less lethal devices to control detainees. - 12.
-Telephonic notification to the Field Office Director shall occur as soon as practicable.
-Documentation shall be submitted to the Field Office Director within two business days via an ICEapproved form or equivalent, of any useof-force incident involving an ICE detainee.
-Appropriate documentation shall be maintained when physical force is used.

-- 13. Canines shall not be used for force, control, or intimidation of detainees. - 14.
-The applicable content and procedures in this standard shall be communicated to the detainee in a language or manner the detainee can understand.
+- 6. Intermediate force devices will be used only in circumstances prescribed herein, with required prior approvals. - 7.
+In each facility, all weapons and related equipment will be stored securely in designated areas to which only authorized persons have access. - 8.
+In each facility, chemical agents and related security equipment will be inventoried at least monthly to determine their condition and expiration dates. - 9.
+In each facility, a written record of routine and emergency distribution of security equipment will be maintained. - 10.
+An employee will submit a written report no later than the end of his or her shift when force was used on any detainee for any reason, or if any detainee remains in any type of restraints at the end of that shift.
+This includes discharge of a firearm and use of less lethal devices to control detainees. - 11.
+Telephonic notification to the FOD shall occur as soon as practicable.
+The Field Office Director will be notified of any use-of-force incident involving an ICE detainee within two business days via an ICE-approved form or IGSA equivalent. - 12.
+Canines will not be used for force, control or intimidation of detainees. - 13.
+Facilities will adhere to DHS' Use of Deadly Force Policy. - 14.
+The applicable content and procedures in this Standard will be communicated to the detainee in a language or manner which the detainee can understand.